Top 10 Reasons Not to Write a @#%*$ Top Ten List

 4. It promotes lazy habits.

 Reading (or writing) a list is like reading (or writing) the CliffsNotes instead of the novel.
-They're great for skimmers, copy-pasters, and shallow thinkers, but after awhile, we may lose the ability to do anything else.
+They're great for skimmers, copy-pasters, and those who don't want to think too hard about things like structure, but after awhile, we may lose the ability to do anything more than top ten.
 It's like an able-bodied person who parks in a handicap zone so often he loses his ability to walk long distances.
-A list of 211 items?
+A list of 39 items?
 That's waaaay too long, man.
+Why not imagine your own way to express yourself?
 Long paragraphs give me a headache.
 Research is hard.
 Can't you just give me a summary?
 There are just too many words.

 3. It kills creativity.